 Indeed, the Prophet (SAW) – in the beginning of Islām when unable to pay a person’s debt himself – would not pray the funeral prayer for a person in debt until his debt had been paid off!
 One time, the Prophet (SAW) refrained from praying the funeral of a person who had a debt of two dīnārs and only prayed it when one of the Companions pledged to cover that debt, remarking, “Now his skin has become cool for him.”
 (Aḥmad)

-The main lesson we learn here is that Islām has discouraged debt as much as possible, and that debt is something that has a serious and direct impact on one’s faith and Hereafter.
+The main lesson we learn here is that Islām has discouraged debt unless necessary.
+Debt is something that can have a serious and direct impact on a person’s faith, mental well-being and Hereafter.
 Muslims must be extremely cautious when it comes to the issue of going into debt, we must realise how serious this is in Allāh’s sight.
-We must do all we can to avoid being in debt, or if we are in debt, do all we can to release its shackles as quickly as possible.
+We must do all we can to avoid being in debt; or if we are in debt, do all we can to release ourselves of its shackles as soon as possible.

 We must learn to manage our finances to the best of our abilities.

-Islam also recognises that people do go into debt for a plethora of reasons, many outside their direct control.
-Here, the community comes into play, and as Muslims, it is also strongly recommended for us to support a person in debt.
+Islam recognises that people do go into debt for a plethora of reasons, many outside their direct control, and sometimes are unable to repay it for genuine reasons.
+Here, the community comes into play.
+As Muslims, it is strongly recommended for us to support a person in debt.
 Allāh’s Messenger (SAW) said, “Whoever relieves a Muslim of distress, Allah will relieve him of distress on the Day of Resurrection.”
 (Bukhārī & Muslim) Indeed people in debt, who cannot repay it, are deserving of help to clear their debts from Zakāh itself, thereby stressing to us how much Islām wants Muslims to be free of debt.